khuang26/OptionsProject/Conceptual Understanding Log.md

 - 44.65% (Rows 1782, 15549) --> within first 10 minutes of market opening
 - 40.22% (Rows 1782, 15841, 15845) --> 1782 again?

+- Almost all of the data points that produce a high risk-free rate are from the first ~10 minutes of the day, after which the risk-free risk rate stabilizes around 14%.

 Possible explanation:
 - All caused by a few mispricings (1448, 1782, etc)
 - First may be explained by an algorithm taking advantage of the mispricing